 “Would your garden care to Tango?!”
-The brilliant orange blooms mass over fragrant foliage, dancing in the summer breeze.
-A very hardy plant that will give you great reward with only a little fuss.
+The brilliant orange blooms mass over fragrant foliage, dancing in summer breezes.
+A very hardy plant that will give you great rewards with very little fuss.

 Agastache stands up to the summer heat.
 The foliage of Agastache has a lemon-anise fragrance.
 This is strongest when brushed up against, so if you like it, plant it where it can be enjoyed such as by a pathway.
 The new leaves can even be brewed to make tea.